 The layers of a neural network are compiled and an optimizer is assigned.
 The optimizer is responsible to change the learning rate and weights of neurons in the neural network to reach the minimum loss function.
 Optimizer is very important to achieve the possible highest accuracy or minimum loss.
 There are 7 optimizers to choose from.
 Each has a different concept behind it.

-One of the hyperparameters in the optimizer is the learning rate.
+One of the hyperparameters in deep learning in the optimizer is the learning rate.
 We will also tune the learning rate.
 Learning rate controls the step size for a model to reach the minimum loss function.
 A higher learning rate makes the model learn faster, but it may miss the minimum loss function and only reach the surrounding of it.
 A lower learning rate gives a better chance to find a minimum loss function.
 As a tradeoff lower learning rate needs higher epochs, or more time and memory capacity resources.

 Fig 2.
 Learning rate illustration.
 Source: created by myself